expo/expo/docs/pages/technical-specs/expo-updates-0.md

   * a `500` if there is a server error.

 ## Asset Request
 A conformant client-library MUST make a GET request to the asset URL specified by the manifest.
-The client-library SHOULD include a header accepting the assets content type as specified in the manifest.
+The client-library SHOULD include a header accepting the asset's content type as specified in the manifest.
 Additionaly the client-library SHOULD specify the compression encoding the client-library is capable of handling.

 Example headers:
 ```